In this blog post, we will discuss what the pre-claim review demonstration is, the history of pre-claim review, and the latest updates.

 The pre-claim review demonstration remains suspended in Illinois and did not expand to other states as originally planned.

 In a memo issued by CMS on May 29, 2018, it announced an opportunity for the public to comment on a new proposal that would reinstate pre-claim review for home health providers.
-Under this proposed program, CMS would offer a choice for providers to participate and demonstrate their compliance with CMS’ home health policies.
+Under this proposed program, known as “Review Choice Demonstration,” CMS would offer a choice for providers to participate and demonstrate their compliance with CMS’ home health policies.
 Providers in the Demonstration states could participate in submitting 100% of their claims for pre-claim or post-payment review until they reach a target approval rate.
 Once an HHA reaches the target approval rate, it may choose to stop submitting claims for review, but would be subject to spot checking of their claims to ensure continued compliance.

 Home health providers that do not wish to participate in the above method of review could choose to submit claims for payment without undergoing such reviews.
 However, all payments would be penalized a 25% payment reduction and may be eligible for review by the Recovery Audit Contractors (RAC).